vinnyoodles/dual-slide-menu/README.md

 Left and right slide menu to keep your main view clutter free

+##Why use this

+* Declutters your main view by add more real estate to your app
+* Adds simple animations to improve UX
+* Lots of documentation for methods and function to improve usability
+* Easy for customization
+* Your app can look like Slack's, Facebook's and many of Google's apps

 <img src='images/demo.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ## Usage